Human Subjects Protection

 American College of Education requires that all employees conduct the College’s affairs in accordance with high ethical standards.
 As a result, ACE does not allow any conflict of interest to occur in research.
 Financial interests related to research which must be reported include those received for personal financial benefit from the research sponsoring entity, as well as any equity ownership, any management positions, any ownership of intellectual property, licenses, and all financial interests and relationships with the sponsor of any research.
 The Institutional Review Board (IRB) will inspect each research proposal for possible conflict of interest (COI) and will make the final decision regarding the research.
 ACE researchers must abide by the COI requirements of any Federal agencies if the research is sponsored.
 Employees and students are expected to report any possible COI to the IRB.
 Each instance of suspected conflict of interest will be evaluated by the IRB.
 If the IRB determines that COI has occurred, a management plan described in the procedures below will be carried out.

 American College of Education does not tolerate research misconduct and will start an inquiry if an allegation that satisfies the definition of research misconduct is reported.
 A formal investigation will follow the initial inquiry.
-The respondent will be found either in compliance or not in compliance of the charge, and if found not in compliance, may be permanently administratively dismissed from the college.
+The respondent will be found either in compliance or not in compliance with the research policy/expectation/etc. If found in compliance with the charge respondent may be permanently administratively dismissed from the college.
 Academic sanctions may include, but are not limited to, withdrawal from the associated course with a grade of F and/or a reduction of a grade in the course.
 Disciplinary sanctions may include, but not limited to, suspension for a specified period of time, permanent separation from the institution, and/or filing of criminal charges.